 RIT’s Spectrum Support Program (SSP) provides support to students who self-identify with Autism Spectrum Disorders (ASD).
 Case management services provide comprehensive support and graduate level students, serving as peer mentors, meet with program participants to support the development and refinement of skills needed for success at RIT and beyond.

-In Reporter Magazine's article "Succeeding with Style", Nicole Boulais, Associate Vice President of Student Affairs' Student Learning, Support & Assessment cluster discusses student learning styles, and the importance of seeking out the right academic resources to be successful in the classroom.
+In Reporter Magazine's article "Succeeding with Style", Nicole Boulais, Associate Vice President of Student Affairs' Student Learning, Support & Planning cluster discusses student learning styles, and the importance of seeking out the right academic resources to be successful in the classroom.

-Student Learning, Support & Assessment offers a wide range of services and resources to support students, faculty, and staff.
-To check out our NEW VIDEO, and or information on the departments in SLSA click here.
+Student Learning, Support & Planning offers a wide range of services and resources to support students, faculty, and staff.
+To check out our NEW VIDEO, and or information on the departments in SLSP click here.

 If you need help locating our services, click here for a localized map of our area.
 Our offices and classrooms are located throughout the Campus Center, the Student Alumni Union, and Monroe Hall.